cihai/unihan-etl/README.rst

 Usage
 -----

-``unihan-etl`` supports command line arguments.
-See `unihan-etl CLI arguments`_ for information on how you can specify custom columns, files, download URL's and output destinations.
+``unihan-etl`` offers customizable builds via its command line arguments.

+See `unihan-etl CLI arguments`_ for information on how you can specify columns, files, download URL's, and output destination.

 To download and build your own UNIHAN export: